 Translation rates per word

-That’s the average price of translations in the US across 11 languages and 59 suppliers according to a study by Slator.
+$0.22 per word is the average price of translations in the US across 11 languages and 59 suppliers according to a study by Slator.
 The cheapest and most expensive languages?
 Spanish and Japanese, respectively.

 Here’s the cost of translation per word for some of the world’s most popular languages: